course-details-portlet

 • central concepts such as transnationalism, integration, discrimination, racism, intersectionality, equality, minoritizing/majoritizing and othering

-• Norway as a multicultural society
+• Norway as a multicultural society, both historically and in the present

 • different perspectives on the relationships between migration and ethnicity, gender and sexuality